-Dogs that had signs of HE immediately prior to surgery either responded poorly to medical therapy or had not received medical therapy.
-CNS alterations may have been more severe, or the lack of medical therapy contributed to an unstable neurological state, resulting in a larger relative change in the CNS environment following shunt attenuation.
-The findings of the current study support the notion that alterations in the CNS preoperatively are implicated in the neurological dysfunction seen post attenuation.
-This is in agreement with a previous study which indicated that dogs without pre-operative HE have fewer complications after CPSS attenuation, compared with dogs with pre-operative HE.
-However, they are contrary to the results of another study which concluded that the presence of HE pre-operatively did not affect the likelihood of the development of PANS or seizure activity.
-Other studies have not been able to draw any conclusions as to the significance of pre-operative HE in the development of PANS.
-The reasons for discrepancies between studies are likely to include sample size, the retrospective nature of the studies and the lack of clarification of timing of observation of HE.
-The improvement of HE with medical management makes this information critical.
+Dogs that had signs of HE immediately prior to surgery either responded poorly to 266 267 medical therapy or had not received medical therapy.
+CNS alterations may have been 268 more severe, or the lack of medical therapy contributed to an unstable neurological state, 269 resulting in a larger relative change in the CNS environment following shunt attenuation.
+270 The findings of the current study support the notion that alterations in the CNS pre-271 operatively are implicated in the neurological dysfunction seen post attenuation.
+This is 272 in agreement with a previous study which indicated that dogs without pre-operative HE 273 have fewer complications after CPSS attenuation, compared with dogs with pre-operative HE.36 However, they are contrary to the results of another study which concluded that the 274 275 presence of HE pre-operatively did not affect the likelihood of the development of PANS or seizure activity.2 Other studies have not been able to draw any conclusions as to the 276 significance of pre-operative HE in the development of PANS.^{3,9} The reasons for 277 discrepancies between studies are likely to include sample size, the retrospective nature 278 279 of the studies and the lack of clarification of timing of observation of HE.
+The 280 improvement of HE with medical management makes this information critical.
 The separation of the clinical signs of pre-operative HE and post-operative PANS can be difficult, particularly in dogs that have undergone partial shunt attenuation.
 In this study, of the twenty eight dogs with PANS, nine dogs showed clinical signs of HE immediately pre-operatively.
 Paired (pre and post-operative) ammonia samples in three of the dogs affected by PANS showed a marked reduction in ammonia, lending evidence to two distinct neurological syndromes, and not simply a continuation of HE.

-Hyperammonaemia is a common finding in dogs with HE, yet dogs that have undergone CPSS attenuation show a decrease in serum ammonia and this has been observed in dogs with PANS.
-13,24,33 The conversion of ammonia to glutamine within the astrocyte is considered to be a factor in HE, resulting in osmotic stress and energy depletion.
-However the severity of neurological signs does not always correlate with hyperammonaemia and serum levels of ammonia can be normal in dogs, cats and humans with HE, suggesting other pathways are also involved.
-13,38,39 Pre-operative ammonia levels were not associated with the development of PANS in this study, suggesting that the pathogenesis of PANS is complex and not related to a sole neurotoxin.
+288 Hyperammonaemia is a common finding in dogs with HE, yet dogs that have undergone considered to be a factor in HE, resulting in osmotic stress and energy depletion.^{16,37}

+289 CPSS attenuation show a decrease in serum ammonia and this has been observed in dogs hyperammonaemia and serum levels of ammonia can be normal in dogs, cats and humans with HE, suggesting other pathways are also involved. ^{13,38,39} Pre-operative ammonia levels were not associated with the development of PANS in this study, suggesting that the pathogenesis of PANS is complex and not related to a sole neurotoxin.